 Long-term poor blood glucose management and chronically elevated insulin can result in rampant glycation not just of the blood, itself (as measured via hemoglobin A1c), but of the blood vessels, as well.
 In this scenario, rather than nice, watery, fluid blood flowing through smooth and accommodating vessels that are able to dilate and contract as necessary (like a rubber garden hose), it’s more like pumping thick, sticky molasses through a fragile, brittle glass tube.
 The logical outcome of this is damage to the microscopic blood vessels in the eyes and the kidneys, which are well-known consequences of chronic hyperglycemia among type-2 diabetics.

-I’m a woman, so I can only guess here, but I would imagine that for young men (and maybe not-so-young men), fear of impotence is a way more powerful motivator for dietary and lifestyle changes than nebulous fear of a heart attack twenty years down the line.
+I’m a woman, so I can only guess here, but I imagine that for young men (and maybe not-so-young men), fear of impotence would be a way more powerful motivator for dietary and lifestyle changes than fear of a heart attack twenty years down the line.

 For a young man with no other signs and symptoms of metabolic derangement, ED could be the canary in the coalmine—an early warning sign that something is awry long before severe cardiovascular disease or type 2 diabetes have taken hold.
 One study found that in men under 40, compared to men without ED, those with ED had significantly higher HOMA-IR and systolic blood pressure, and significantly lower flow-mediated dilation (a measure of blood vessel function).
 The researchers wrote, “Subclinical endothelial dysfunction and insulin resistance may be the underlying pathogenesis of ED in young patients without well-known etiology.”
 And as we’ve covered, what’s likely driving the endothelial dysfunction is the insulin resistance.